 Malachy Robinson is a dedicated chamber musician, as passionate about Early Music as he is about New Music.
 He is a founder of the Gregory Walkers, a group performing “Early Music from Ireland and beyond” in which he plays the viola da gamba, and is director of the Robinson Panoramic Quartet, a revelatory alternative to the standard string quartet.
 Principal double-bass with the Irish Chamber Orchestra since 1995, he is also a founder member of the cutting-edge Crash Ensemble as well as appearing with period-instrument orchestras such as The Sixteen, the English Concert, the OAE and the Academy of Ancient Music.
 He was a founder member of the Irish Baroque Orchestra and of the quintet Lunfardia led by Argentinean guitarist Ariel Hernandez, which received four-star reviews from the press for their recordings.
 He has performed with the Vanbrugh, Navarra, Callino, Parisii, T’ang, Con Tempo and Vogler String Quartets, the Phoenix Piano Trio, Daghda Dance Company, the Brian Byrne Big Band, and theatrical diva Camille O’Sullivan.

 Solo double-bass performances have included many Irish premieres, including Serbian composer Zoran Eric’s concerto “Off” which he performed eight times on tour with the ICO.
 He has worked closely with many Irish composers including Kevin O’Connell, Donnacha Dennehy, Ian Wilson and Raymond Deane.
 His double-bass playing has been described by the Irish Times as “rich in rhetoric” with “rhythmic life” and “unassuming virtuosity” and by the Irish Examiner as “remarkable virtuosity” employing a “variety of timbres”.
-The Classical Review magazine (reviewing a recording by the EQ Ensemble) praised his “adroitly lowering, often exquisitely bathetic double bass” !
+The Classical Review magazine (reviewing a LCMS recording) praised his “adroitly lowering, often exquisitely bathetic double bass” and the Journal of Music (reviewing Crash Ensemble) called him “a veritable groove machine”.

 Malachy’s performing career started when, as a boy, he sang principal roles in the Dublin Children’s Opera productions of “Good King Wenceslas” and “Birthday” at the RDS in 1982 & 1983.
 A prize-winning student of modern dance at the time, he took to the double-bass and joined the Dublin Youth Orchestras (with whom he performed a double-bass solo in the National Concert Hall in 1990) and the Irish Youth Orchestra.